 Lastly, you'll need some decorations for your terrarium.
 I only had $15 left in my allowance, so my decorations budget was $2 (as I'd already spent $13 on the jar and plants).
 I found two bags of black river stones at the Dollar Tree store.
 At home, I got a few big seashells out of the destined for Craigslist hermit crab stuff and determined to make them work.

 This is like step zero.
 That moss I found was dormant, so I soaked it in an inch of water (in an old mushroom container, if you're wondering) while I did the other steps.
 It greened up quickly.

-1. Carefully place about 2 inches of gravel in the bottom of your container.
+1. Carefully place about 2 inches of gravel or pebbles in the bottom of the terrarium.
 Because you're using a glass or otherwise impermeable container, you have to put something in the bottom that will allow the soil to drain instead of sitting in water.
-Plants that are sitting in waterlogged soil will quickly die, so you need the soil to drain.
+Plants that are sitting in waterlogged soil will quickly die from too much moisture, so you need the soil to drain.

 3. Arrange your plants in the container, on top of the mesh.
-I picked lemon verbena because I liked the way it smelled, and then I picked rosemary because its leaves are very different from the lemon verbena, and I liked the way they looked and smelled together.
+I wanted culinary herbs and picked lemon verbena because I liked the way it smelled.
+Then I picked rosemary because its leaves are very different from the lemon verbena, and I liked the way they looked and smelled together.